numbas/editor/README.md

 This repository is an editor for creating Numbas exams.

-Instructions for installation on a Linux server (so that the editor can be used by multiple people) can be found at http://numbas.github.com/editor/.
+Instructions for installation can be found at http://numbas.github.io/editor/.
-Note that a full installation like this is not necessary if you just want to try out the editor on your personal desktop or laptop computer.
+Note that a full installation like this is not necessary if you just want to try out the editor - you can use [the free public editor at **math**centre](http://numbas.mathcentre.ac.uk).

 Some icons from [Iconic Icon Set](http://somerandomdude.com/work/iconic/) © P.J.
 Onori, Licensed under Creative Commons Attribution-ShareAlike 3.0 Unported.